nerfstudio-project/nerfstudio/docs/index.md

 - **🏃‍♀️ Getting Started**: a great place to start if you are new to nerfstudio.
 Contains a quick tour, installation, and an overview of the core structures that will allow you to get up and running with nerfstudio.
 - **🧪 Nerfology**: want to learn more about the tech itself?
 We're here to help with our educational guides.
 We've provided some interactive notebooks that walk you through what each component is all about.
-- **🤓 Developer Guides**: describes all of the components and additional support we provide to help you construct, train, and debug your NeRFs.
+- **🤓 Developer Guides**: describe all of the components and additional support we provide to help you construct, train, and debug your NeRFs.
 Learn how to set up a model pipeline, use the viewer, create a custom config, and more.
 - **📚 Reference**: describes each class and function.
 Develop a better understanding of the core of our technology and terminology.
 This section includes descriptions of each module and component in the codebase.

 ## Supported Methods

-- [**Nerfacto**](https://github.com/nerfstudio-project/nerfstudio/blob/master/nerfstudio/models/nerfacto.py): our defacto NeRF method combines modules focused on quality with modules focused on faster rendering.
+- [**Nerfacto**](https://github.com/nerfstudio-project/nerfstudio/blob/master/nerfstudio/models/nerfacto.py): our de facto NeRF method combines modules focused on quality with modules focused on faster rendering.
 Nerfstudio easily lets us experiment with the best of both worlds!
 - [NeRF](https://www.matthewtancik.com/nerf): Representing Scenes as Neural Radiance Fields for View Synthesis
 - [Instant NGP](https://nvlabs.github.io/instant-ngp/): Instant Neural Graphics Primitives with a Multiresolution Hash Encoding
 - [Mipnerf](https://jonbarron.info/mipnerf/): A Multiscale Representation for Anti-Aliasing Neural Radiance Fields